Struggling to keep muscle while intermittent fasting? You’re not alone. Many lifters hit a wall trying to balance gains with long fasting windows.

-I personally take my casein shake about 30–60 minutes before my fast starts in the evening.
-It’s helped me train hard, sleep better, and wake up without feeling starved.
+I personally take my casein shake 30–60 minutes before I close my eating window in the evening.
+Since adding this habit, I train harder, sleep deeper, and wake up without that gnawing, empty-stomach feeling.

 You can read more about ideal casein timing here.